Magnesium sulfide: Preparation and general properties

 MgS is formed by the reaction of sulfur or hydrogen sulfide with magnesium.
 It crystallizes in the rock salt structure as its most stable phase, its zinc blende and wurtzite structures can be prepared by molecular beam epitaxy.
 The chemical properties of MgS resemble those of related ionic sulfides such as those of sodium, barium, or calcium.
 It reacts with oxygen to form the corresponding sulfate, magnesium sulfate.
 MgS reacts with water to give hydrogen sulfide and magnesium hydroxide.

 Applications

 In the BOS steelmaking process, sulfur is the first element to be removed.
 Sulfur is removed from the impure blast furnace iron by the addition of several hundred kilograms of magnesium powder by a lance.
 Magnesium sulfide is formed, which then floats on the molten iron and is removed.

 MgS is a wide band-gap direct semiconductor of interest as a blue-green emitter, a property that has been known since the early 1900s.
 The wide-band gap property also allows the use of MgS as photo-detector for short wavelength ultraviolet light.

 Occurrence

 Aside from being a component of some slags, MgS is a rare nonterrestrial mineral niningerite detected in some meteorites.
+It is also a solid solution component along with CaS and FeS in oldhamite.
 MgS is also found in the circumstellar envelopes of certain evolved carbon stars, i. e., those with C/O > 1.